 - 2 tbsp melted dark chocolate

-- Saute the pecans in a sauce pan with coconut oil and cinnamon and nutmeg (about 1/2 tsp each).
+- Saute the pecans in a saucepan with coconut oil, cinnamon and nutmeg (about 1/2 tsp each).
 If you wish for a sweeter dessert, add 1 tbsp coconut sugar to coat the pecans.

 - Cook on medium to low heat for 4 – 5 minutes.
 Be careful not to burn the nuts.

-- Add the spiced pecans to the top of the sweet potato pie
+- Add the spiced pecans to the top of the sweet potato pie.

 - Bake for 17 minute

-- Broil it for 2 minute to give the top a little caramelization, be careful not to burn the nuts.
+- If needed, broil it for 2 minutes to give the top a little caramelization, be careful not to burn the nuts.